hsahovic/poke-env/docs/source/rl_with_open_ai_gym_wrapper.rst

 Instanciating a player
 ^^^^^^^^^^^^^^^^^^^^^^^

-Now that our custom class is defined, we can instantiate a player.
+Now that our custom class is defined, we can instantiate our RL player.

 .. code-block:: python